vincent-lg/bui/docs/layout/overview.md

 This will create a window with only two buttons: OK and cancel, on the third line of the grid with some space left between them.

-As you can see, the first step in our case is to defined a [window](./markup/window.md) markup.
+As you can see, the first step in our case is to defined a [window](./tag/window.md) markup tag.
 This window will contain a grid that will use all the available space on the user screen.
 By default, this grid has 6 rows and 6 columns, so that you have 36 available spots to use.
-You can change the size of the grid (see the [window](./markup/window.md) markup for details).
+You can change the size of the grid (see the [window](./tag/window.md) markup tag for details).

 Inside of this markup are all widgets (graphical elements) that should be displayed on the screen.
-These widgets can be [buttons](./markup/button.md), [checkboxes](./markup/checkboxes.md), [text areas](./markup/text.md) and many others.
+These widgets can be [buttons](./tag/button.md), [checkboxes](./tag/checkboxes.md), [text areas](./tag/text.md) and many others.
 Each widget has to be positioned on the grid.

 Widget positioning is handled by giving a `x` and `y` coordinate to the widget.
 The top-left corner of the window is defined by `x=0` and `y=0`.  `x` will allow you to place the widget in a specific column (between `0` and the length of the grid `-1`) and `y` will allow you to place the widget in a specific row of the grid (from `0` to the height of the grid `-1`).